 - Telephone & Internet (40 Euros / month)

 - Water (included in rent but yours may not be included)

-Medical and health were our third biggest expense.
-It accounted for about 15% of our total expenses.
+Medical and health were our third biggest expense and accounted for about 15% of our total expenses.
 We could have cut that bill in half if we chose to insure ourselves through a French company instead of using a US insurance company.
 One of our concerns was losing our continual coverage in the US.
-There are certain benefits to keeping continual coverage which I won’t go into.
-Contact an insurance carrier to find out for yourself.
-This year, we may choose to buy medical insurance from an insurance company in France but we need to understand the ramifications first.
-This means I have some research to do.
-So far, we have not made any claims on our insurance because of our deductible.
-In fact, we pay for doctor visits out of our pocket here in France.
-Each visit costs us a whopping 23 euros.
-That’s it.
-Another thing to note is that medicine and prescriptions are a fraction of what it costs in the US.
+There are certain benefits to keeping continual coverage, which I won’t go into.
+Get in touch with an insurance carrier to find out what is best for your situation.